 The target assigns its own tag to each R2T request that it sends to the initiator.
 This tag can be used by the target to easily identify the data it receives.
 The Target Transfer Tag and LUN are copied in the outgoing data PDUs and are used by the target only.
-There is no protocol rule about the Target Transfer Tag, but it is assumed that it is used to tag the response data to the target (alone or in combination with the LUN).
+There is no protocol rule about the Target Transfer Tag except that the value 0xfffffff is reserved and MUST never be sent by a target in an R2T.